jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

  **By [J.C.
 Bradbury](/)**

+ This page presents current estimates of the construction costs and public subsidies associated with U.S. professional sports venues.
+The estimates draw on venue-level cost data covering major-league stadiums and arenas, with all historical costs converted to 2024 dollars.

 ## How much does the typical U.S. sports venue cost?
 The construction costs of sports venues can be measured in several ways, but the median (middle) value provides a benchmark estimate of typical venues.
 Among the 132 stadiums and arenas that hosted teams in the five major U.S.-based professional sports leagues in 2025, the median construction cost was $393 million.
 The median public contribution was $227 million, representing 58% of total construction costs.